NellowTCS/TwoTrees_Sapphire_RawMarlin-Sapphire_Pro/README.md

 # About this Repo
 This repo does contain different preconfigured `Marlin 2.0 Stable (2.0.9.3)` fimrware versions for the TwoTrees Sapphire Plus 3D-Printer.
 This is a non-offical project.
 There are several different revisions of this printer out there, so I did multiple branches for different printer configurations.
-The Sapphire Pro (New Name: SP-3) and newer revisions of the printer (e.g. SP-5) are not supported yet, since tested information is missing for me.
+Newer revisions of the printer (e.g. SP-5) are not supported yet, since tested information is missing for me.
 If you've got a Printer: Please feel free to do a pull-request, when your firmware is working.

 <img align="center" width=1200 src="/readMeImgs/Interface.jpg" />